Frequently asked questions #

 Error: unknown flag: --artifact-type

-It most likely mean you misspelled a flag or a command.
+It most likely means you misspelled a flag.

 E.g.